Engineering-Research-and-Development/fiware-true-connector/docs/true_connector_tutorial.md

 ### Clearing House
 The Clearing House is an intermediary that provides clearing and settlement services for all financial and data exchange transactions (logs all activities performed in the course of a data exchange).
-The Fiware TRUE Connector supports the communication with the ENG Clearing House for registering transactions, available as a service at:
+The FIWARE TRUE Connector supports the communication with the ENG Clearing House for registering transactions, available as a service at:

 ```
 CLEARING_HOUSE=http://109.232.32.193:8280/data